ShobiStassen/PARC/README.md

 # PARC
 PARC, “phenotyping by accelerated refined community-partitioning” - is a fast, automated, combinatorial  graph-based clustering approach that integrates hierarchical graph construction (HNSW) and data-driven graph-pruning with the new Leiden community-detection algorithm.
+[PARC:ultrafast and accurate clustering of phenotypic data of millions of single cells](https://doi.org/10.1101/765628)

 ## Getting Started
 ### install using pip